Octopus Cash FAQ

 It is for this reason that the Octopus Cash platform no longer serves its intended purpose and we can serve investors just as effectively without it.

-We have informed all remaining investors and their adviser with the details of their fixed term deposits and when they are maturing.
+We have informed all remaining investors and their adviser of the details of their fixed term deposits and when they are maturing.
 For any further information, please contact us at [email protected].

 No, interest rates on existing fixed term deposits are fixed and will not fluctuate.
 There are currently no notice account deposits remaining in Octopus Cash.